How to get started with Windows 10 Insider Preview builds.

 You can also register with your work account to get the additional benefits of the Windows Insider Program for Business.

-- Open Windows Insider settings (on your Windows 10 PC go to Start > Settings > Update & Security > Windows Insider Program).
+- On your Windows 10 PC, go to Settings > Update & Security > Windows Insider Program.
 To see this setting, you need to have administrator rights to your PC.1

 - Click Get Started and link the account that you used to register as a Windows Insider.